js-ferguson/myBlog/README.md

 1. Add an app name, whatever you like.
 Select a region and hit "Create app"

 2. Select "Heroku Git" as the deployment method and follow the instuctions to install the Heroku CLI tool, if you don't already have it installed.
-The app may fail to start because of missing environment variables.
+When you push the app the first time, it may fail to start because of missing environment variables.
 We can fix that now.

 3. Click on settings and then "Reveal Config Vars".